palexand/hnrs190/index.md

 on the blog.
 Check the website and blog frequently, particularly around project due dates and exams.

+#### Canvas

+KU has switched from Blackboard to Canvas for course management.
+Currently my plan is to use Canvas like I used Blackboard for grades and project submission.
+However, I will be experimenting throughout the semester with some of the new Canvas features.
+I will let you know what's up, but count on grades and projects using Canvas.

 #### Phone

-Feel free to call me in any of my office at any time.
-I would prefer not to be called at home.
+Feel free to call me at my office at any time.
+I will never call you.
+I have an irrational hatred for the telephone.

 #### Office Hours